lakmeer/colossal-pinball/notes.md

   - Can be time-limited ("hurry-up" mode)
   - Wizard mode: sometimes the final mission
   - Special: sometimes rewards a replay game
+  - Some modes will issue you extra balls
 - Sacrifice
   - Exchange a ball for points
   - A hole that normally drains the ball for no points